Table of Contents (click to expand)

 The websites of those projects don’t offer direct purchases of their coins.
 This is where you need exchanges.
 Let’s order some altcoins step by step!

 Let’s assume you did your research and read this article about holding some coins for some time and want to buy some now.
-If the altcoin you want to buy is available on a crypto exchange, then the buying process is as easy as buying BTC.
-However, if your targeted token is not on exchanges like Binance or Coinbase, you’ll have to follow a different route.
+If the altcoin you want to buy is available on a crypto exchange, then buying is as easy as buying BTC.
+However, if your targeted token is not on exchanges like Binance or Coinbase, you must follow a different route.

 Step 1: Buy BTC